Glass wool: Fiberglass batts and blankets

 Batts are precut, whereas blankets are available in continuous rolls.
 Compressing the material reduces its effectiveness.
 Cutting it to accommodate electrical boxes and other obstructions allows air a free path to cross through the wall cavity.
 One can install batts in two layers across an unfinished attic floor, perpendicular to each other, for increased effectiveness at preventing heat bridging.
 Blankets can cover joists and studs as well as the space between them.
 Batts can be challenging and unpleasant to hang under floors between joists; straps, or staple cloth or wire mesh across joists, can hold it up.

 Gaps between batts (bypasses) can become sites of air infiltration or condensation (both of which reduce the effectiveness of the insulation) and require strict attention during the installation.
-By the same token careful weatherization and installation of vapour barriers is required to ensure that the batts perform optimally.
+By the same token, careful weatherization and installation of vapour barriers is required to ensure that the batts perform optimally.
 Air infiltration can be also reduced by adding a layer of cellulose loose-fill on top of the material.

 Health problems

 Fiberglass will irritate the eyes, skin, and the respiratory system.
-Potential symptoms include irritation of eyes, skin, nose, and throat, dyspnea (breathing difficulty), sore throat, hoarseness and cough.
+Potential symptoms include irritation of the eyes, skin, nose, and throat, dyspnea (breathing difficulty), sore throat, hoarseness and cough.
 Fiberglass used for insulating appliances appears to produce human disease that is similar to asbestosis.
 Scientific evidence demonstrates that fiberglass is safe to manufacture, install and use when recommended work practices are followed to reduce temporary mechanical irritation.
-Unfortunately these work practices are not always followed, and fiberglass is often left exposed in basements that later become occupied.
+Unfortunately, these work practices are not always followed, and fiberglass is often left exposed in basements that later become occupied.
 Fiberglass insulation should never be left exposed in an occupied area, according to the American Lung Association.

-In June 2011, the United States' National Toxicology Program (NTP) removed from its Report on Carcinogens all biosoluble glass wool used in home and building insulation and for non-insulation products.
+In June 2011, the United States National Toxicology Program (NTP) removed from its Report on Carcinogens all bio-soluble glass wool used in home and building insulation and for non-insulation products.
 Similarly, California's Office of Environmental Health Hazard Assessment ("OEHHA"), in November 2011, published a modification to its Proposition 65 listing to include only "Glass wool fibers (inhalable and biopersistent)."
 The United States' NTP and California's OEHHA action means that a cancer warning label for biosoluble fiber glass home and building insulation is no longer required under Federal or California law.
 All fiberglass wools commonly used for thermal and acoustical insulation were reclassified by the International Agency for Research on Cancer (IARC) in October 2001 as Not Classifiable as to carcinogenicity to humans (Group 3).

 Fiberglass itself is resistant to mold.
-If mold is found in or on fiberglass it is more likely that the binder is the source of the mold, since binders are often organic and more hygroscopic than the glass wool.
+If mold is found in or on fiberglass it is more likely that the binder is the source of the mold since binders are often organic and more hygroscopic than glass wool.
 In tests, glass wool was found to be highly resistant to the growth of mold.
 Only exceptional circumstances resulted in mold growth: very high relative humidity, 96% and above, or saturated glass wool, although saturated wool glass will only have moderate growth.